 (b) Theory requirement (3 credits): SOC 3001: Social Theory

 (c) Methods requirement (6 credits): SOC 3030: Introduction to Research Methods and SOC 3050: Statistics for Sociology

 As SOC 3050 draws on specific sociological applications of statistical analyses, we strongly encourage students to enroll in our department’s Statistics for Sociology course.
 However, with the written approval of their major advisor, students may substitute Math 2200, Math 3200, or a disciplinary statistics course from another social science for SOC 3050.
 Majors who receive approval to fulfill this requirement with a course from another department or university are required to take an additional upper-level sociology course in lieu of SOC 3050 – totaling six upper-level seminars.

 (d) Upper-level sociology electives (15 credits): Any five 300- or 400- level seminar courses.
-SOC 4950: Research in Sociology or SOC 4920: Teaching Practicum in Sociology can fulfill one of these five elective course requirements with the approval of a major advisor/research mentor/instructor [as applicable] and the Undergraduate Director.
-SOC 4930: In\Visible St. Louis: People, Place, and Power in the Divided City or SOC 4901: Sociology Honors Thesis, can fulfill one of these five elective course requirements with approval from course instructor(s).
+SOC 4950: Research in Sociology, SOC 4920: Teaching Practicum in Sociology or SOC 4910: Internship in Sociology can fulfill one of these five elective course requirements with the approval of a major advisor/research mentor/instructor [as applicable] and the Undergraduate Director.
+SOC 4930: In\Visible St. Louis: People, Place, and Power in the Divided City or SOC 4901: Sociology Honors Thesis can fulfill one of these five elective course requirements with approval from course instructor(s).

 (e) Capstone: For juniors and seniors only.
 Majors will choose any one of the following options: